 Fried Kway Teow, is also known as Char Kway Teow.
 It is a very famous hawker food that is known to all home-grown Singaporeans.

 Char kway teow, literally "fried flat noodles", is a popular noodle dish in Malaysia and Singapore.
 The dish is made from flat rice noodles (?? he fen in Mandarin Chinese) of width approximately 1 cm or slightly narrower, stir fried over very high heat with light and dark soy sauce, chilli, prawns, cockles, egg, bean sprouts and Chinese chives.
+Originally, this dish include slices of Chinese sausage and fish cake.
+It is fried in pork fat, with crisp croutons of pork lard, giving it a characteristic taste.
+In this recipe, pork and lard is omitted specially for the Muslim friends out there.

 Recipe for Halal Singapore Fried Kway Teow